Can I Sue My Dentist for Nerve Damage?

 If the insurance company refuses to fully and fairly compensate you for your nerve damage and all of the other pain and suffering that you had to endure, we could file a malpractice lawsuit and litigate the case in the Missouri state court system to a favorable conclusion on your behalf.

 Dentistry procedures are supposed to alleviate a person’s dental pain, not make it worse.
 However, sometimes, a dentist’s negligence can cause or aggravate a patients’ condition and result in nerve damage.
 Dental nerve damage can cause severe and chronic tooth pain, and in some cases, cause numbness, tingling, and total loss of sensation in a specific part of a person’s mouth, such as their chin, lips, or gums.

 The most common dental procedures that cause nerve damage include:

 It’s essential to keep in mind that if you experience pain after a dental procedure, this doesn’t automatically grant you grounds to sue your dentist.
-If you have worsening pain after dental treatment, it’s in your best interest to document your injuries (dental records, a second opinion from another dentist) and consult with a Missouri dental nerve damage attorney about the likelihood of suing for nerve damage.
+If you have worsening pain after dental treatment, it’s in your best interest to document your injuries (dental records, a second opinion from another dentist) and consult with a St. Louis dental nerve damage attorney about the likelihood of suing for nerve damage.